 Empower your practice and staff with HIPAA Compliant Texting, which enables you to text new patients and existing patients.
 HIPAA compliant options make it possible to enjoy the convenience of SMS texting without any of the risk of security breeches.

 Before and After Images on Website and Social Media

-Before and after pictures are a great way for med spas to display their expertise.
-But before you post those pictures, make sure you have the patient’s written consent allowing your med spa to use those pictures.
+Before-and-after pictures are a great way for med spas to display their expertise.
+But before you post those pictures, you must first make sure you have the patient’s written consent allowing your med spa to use their photos.
 Anonymity cannot be guaranteed by blacking-out the eyes or just showing the body.
 Do it right and ask the client for permission to use the pictures.
 Remember, nothing is private online.
-Utilize social media to promote your med spa business, but make sure to protect your clients’ privacy.
+Utilize social media to promote your med spa business, but make sure to safeguard your clients’ privacy.